 (a) the CEO as defined in the Working with Children (Criminal Record Checking) Act 2004 section 4;

-(b) an officer of the Department assisting the CEO in carrying out a criminal record check as those terms are defined in the Working with Children (Criminal Record Checking) Act 2004 section 4.
+(b) an officer of the Department assisting the CEO in carrying out a criminal record check as those terms are defined in the Working with Children (Criminal Record Checking) Act 2004 section 4;

+(c) the CEO as defined in the National Disability Insurance Scheme (Worker Screening) Act 2020 section 5(1);

+(d) an officer assisting the CEO in carrying out a criminal record check as those terms are defined in the National Disability Insurance Scheme (Worker Screening) Act 2020 section 5(1).

+[Regulation 3 amended: SL 2021/26 r.
+4.]

 Notes

-1 This is a compilation of the Children’s Court Regulations 2008.
-The following table contains information about those regulations.
+This is a compilation of the Children’s Court Regulations 2008 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table